A Gallon of Scallops

 But I just heard, what listeners don't know is during the break, Jesse told me that Coco jumped in Jesse's lap because Coco is afraid of Leafblower.

+And I don't like that at all.
 I invited Leafblower to be part of this podcast.

 I invited Leafblower to be a member of the Judge John Hodgman family.

-This is a time when we need to comfort each other and ask dumb questions like, is butt leg?
+This is a time when we need to comfort each other and ask dumb questions like, is butt leg,

-and trade scallop recipes and kindle a light in the darkness.
+and trade scallop recipes, and kindle a light in the darkness.
+I don't need Leaf Blower in here messing up Coco's mood.

 So, Coco,

 I'm ordering a restraining order against Leaf Blower.
+Wow.

-I know Leaf Blower is just doing Leaf Blower's job.
+This is powerful stuff.
+I know Leafblower is just doing Leafblower's job.

 But Leafy, you can't come in here.

 Coco is an established character.
+She's an elderly dog.

 She's an elderly dog and a longtime member of the Judge Sean Hodgman family.